old-cookie/Spy-VS-Spy/README.md

 - Move, jump, and collect items to gain advantages.
 - Use items at key moments to disrupt your opponent or secure objectives.
 - Some rounds include mini-games; follow on-screen prompts to complete them.

-## Quick Tips
-- Stay near item spawns so you can grab them with `E` as soon as they appear.
-- Time `Q` for momentum swings (interrupt jumps, deny pickups, or escape).
-- Keep moving; short hops with `Space` help dodge and reposition.
-- Communicate with your partner about hosting/joining to avoid connection confusion.

 ## Troubleshooting
 - Both players must be on the same LAN; verify firewalls are not blocking the game.